The table of contents may be found here.

 vistors' center, I came across what is likely an ancient tool

 This is a location on the north side of the dome, showing a scattering of obsidian chips on the ground.
 As we've seen, obsidian and rhyolite form from the same kind of of lava and are often interbedded, but these are isolated chips; the bedrock here is all rhyolite, not obsidian; and these chips are freshly broken, not rounded clasts one would expect if they had eroded out of the local rock.
-That makes it a fair guess that is this is a toolmaking site.
+That makes it a fair guess that is this is a tool making site.
+It is common for prehistoric quarries and tool manufacturing sites to be at separate locations.
 I was careful not to disturb it, beyond placing a quarter on the spot to provide scale for my photograph and then removing it.

-for decades the area remained largely unknown to Europeans.
-In
+decades the area remained largely unknown to Europeans.
+In 1598,

-1598, King Phillip II of Spain authorized Juan de Oñate to
+King Phillip II of Spain authorized Juan de Oñate to organize a

-organize a new Spanish province in what is now New Mexico.
-Oñate
+new Spanish province in what is now New Mexico.
+Oñate crossed the

-crossed the Rio Grande at El Paso and established his headquarters
+Rio Grande at El Paso and established his headquarters near the

-near the confluence of the Rio Chama and Rio Grande south of Black
+confluence of the Rio Chama and Rio Grande south of Black Mesa, at

-Mesa, at the pueblo of Ohkay Oweenge.
-Oñate named his new capital
+the pueblo of Ohkay Oweenge.
+Oñate named his new capital San Juan

-San Juan de los Caballeros.
-At this time, there were about 81
+de los Caballeros.
+At this time, there were about 81 major pueblos

-major pueblos and a population of about 100,000 Puebloan people.
+and a population of about 100,000 Puebloan people in New Mexico.